ssblur/Garry-s-Mod-Youtube-DL/README.md

 	* Set lib_ytdl_music_directory to /music, or, if using the alternate version, your music php.
 If using the public release, only use the first version.
 		* e.g. lib_ytdl_music_directory = "http://127.0.0.1/youtube-dl/music"
 		* Alternate: lib_ytdl_music_directory = "http://127.0.0.1/youtube-dl/music.php?id="
+4. Add your Garry's Mod server to whitelist.json in the web directory.
+	* Not necessary if they are on the same machine.
-4. Enjoy!
+5. Enjoy!
 Now addons can happily stream music from YouTube without ads!